kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 Back in the late 2000's, someone with strong <a href="https://jquery.com/">jQuery</a> skills was guaranteed a high-paying front end web developer job. jQuery begat <a href="https://backbonejs.org/">Backbone</a>, which begat <a href="https://angular.io/">Angular</a>, which begat React, and so on and so forth.
 </p>

-<p>Yes, the required skills for FE web developer jobs constantly changes.
-But the changes from my last job search to this one are those most extreme ones I've ever seen.</p>
+<p>Yes, the required skills for FE web developer jobs change constantly.
+But the change from my last job search to this one is the most extreme one I've ever seen.</p>

-<p>Front end web developers with these skill sets are THE most employable at the time of this post:</p>
+<p>Companies want front end web devs with most or all of the following skills.
+Preferably all:</p>

 <ul>
 <li class="post__list-item" style="list-style-type:disc;"><b>React and its ecosystem:</b> See the previous item on this list ;)</li>